drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ### Step 2.
 Pairwise Comparisons

 Due to the nature of the problem, whenever two teammates are on the ice we wish to compare them to determine who gets what label.
-The Bradley-Terry model is a standard approach to model pairwise comparisons; commonly used to model team strength from W-L records.
+The Bradley-Terry model is a standard approach to model pairwise comparisons.
+It's commonly used in sports to model team strength from W-L records.
 The Davidson model is an extension to incorporate ties.
 Here we'll treat winning as being assigned LD while sharing the ice with a RD.
 A tie refers to both players sharing the same label.
 The probabilities for each outcome is given as:

 - $$ p(i=LD, j=RD) = \frac{e^{\alpha_i}}{e^{\alpha_i}+e^{\alpha_j}+e^{z + .5(\alpha_i+\alpha_j)}}$$